EmilioG1/piglatin/README.md

 code: pigLatin("squeal");
 Expected Output: true

-Test: "It should move q and u to the end of a word."
+Test: "If a word starts with qu it should move q and u to the end of a word."
 code: pigLatin("quick");
 Expected Output: ("ickqu")

-Test: "It should add ay to the end of a word."
+Test: "It should add ay to the end of a word after moving qu to the end."
 code: pigLatin("quick");
 Expected Output: ("ickquay")